·

 Located in the southern Harz I found this abandoned hospital ‘Knappschaftsheilstätte Sülzhayn’.
 It was abandoned in 1997 and eventually demolished in 2009.

-During the year 1896 they started building this site, up a hill in the middle of the woods.
+During the year 1896 they started building this site, on the Steierberg in Sülzhayn, today a district of Ellrich.
 The buildings were designed by architect Gustav Hasse.

-It took two years to built the complex, eventually in 1898 the first of the 100 patients that could be treated here were admitted.
+It took two years to build the complex, but eventually in 1898, the first of the 100 patients that could be treated here were admitted.
 It was initially used as a lung sanatorium for miners.
-Emil Kremser was appointed senior doctor.
+Sanitätsrat Emil Kremser was appointed senior doctor.
 In 1929 the hospital was enlarged to house 155 patients.

 Built 1896